Collapse of turbulence in optimised curved pipe flow: Results and discussion

-Fig.~\ref{fig:geoParam_tke_pk}(a) shows the centerline curvature and the cross-sectional aspect ratio of the modified and baseline geometries and underlines two major characteristics of the modified geometry.
-Firstly, the centerline curvature significantly increases from 0.2 in BL to 0.82 in OPT at $s\approx 10$, consistent with previous findings~\cite{Huettl2000a,Noorani2013_IJHFF,Rinaldi2019} on the stabilizing effect of strong streamwise curvature.
-Secondly, the cross-sectional profile has an oval shape elongated in the binormal direction $\hat{y}$ with the ratio of its principal axes reaching a maximum of $R_{\text{max}}/R_{\text{min}} = 1.78$ near $s \approx 10$.
-Note that both the curvature and the cross-sectional aspect ratio reach their maximum nearly simultaneously at $s \approx 10$.
-We analyze the impact of these two geometric modifications by deriving the Reynolds-averaged equations in the Frenet–Serret coordinate system shown in Fig.~\ref{fig:coordSys} (see the supplemental material for the derivation and equations).
-We adopt this frame with unit vectors $\hat{\mathbf{s}}$ (tangent/streamwise), $\hat{\mathbf{r}}$ (radial/centrifugal), and $\hat{\mathbf{y}}$ (binormal/lateral), rather than the common toroidal coordinate system as the mean flow lacks azimuthal homogeneity, and flow dynamics in the radial and binormal directions differ fundamentally.
-The arc length $s$ is non-dimensionalized by the straight pipe diameter $D$.
-In this frame, we define the cross-sectional average of a time-averaged field $g(r,y,s)$ as
+Figure~\ref{fig:geoParam_ke}(a) shows the centreline curvature and the cross-sectional aspect ratio of the modified and baseline geometries and highlights two major characteristics of the modified shape.
+Firstly, the dimensionless curvature parameter $\gamma$ significantly increases from 0.2 in BL to 0.82 in OPT at $S\approx 10$, consistent with previous findings \citep{Huettl2000a,Noorani2013_IJHFF,Rinaldi2019} on the stabilising effect of strong streamwise curvature.
+Secondly, the cross-sectional profile has an oval shape elongated in the binormal direction $\hat{y}$ with the ratio of its principal axes reaching a maximum of $R_{\text{max}}/R_{\text{min}} = 1.78$ near $S \approx 10$.
+Note that both the curvature and the cross-sectional aspect ratio reach their maximum nearly simultaneously at $S \approx 10$.
+We analyse the impact of these two geometric modifications by deriving the Reynolds-averaged equations in the Frenet–Serret coordinate system shown in figure~\ref{fig:coordSys} (see Appendix~\ref{app:FS} for the equations).
+We adopt the Frenet--Serret reference frame with unit vectors $\hat{\mathbf{s}}$ (tangent/streamwise), $\hat{\mathbf{r}}$ (radial/centrifugal), and $\hat{\mathbf{y}}$ (binormal/lateral), rather than the common toroidal coordinate system because the mean flow lacks azimuthal homogeneity, and flow dynamics in the radial and binormal directions differ fundamentally.
+We report the streamwise locations using the non-dimensional arc length $S=s/D$, where $s$ is the dimensional arc length and $D$ is the pipe diameter.